eljuanchosf/pyrotic/README.md

 ## Motivation
 Why not use hygen? great question!
 I would recommend [hygen](https://www.hygen.io/) over this, however [hygen](https://www.hygen.io/) is written in js.
 This project is for people who want to use a code generator and not have to install node.
+Pyrotic also is specifically written to generate go code, all templates are parsed using go's builtin template parser and output is formatted using go's built in code formatter.